The Best Things To Do In Benidorm

 Located up a steep hill, Tossal de la Cala is a Roman ruin offering breathtaking views of the city and the Mediterranean Sea.

-If you’re able, it’s the perfect spot to watch the sunrise over the city.
+If you can, it’s the perfect spot to watch the sunrise over the city.

 Whether you’re a local or a tourist, Tossal de la Cala is definitely worth a visit.